edgedb/edgedb-js/docs/reference.rst

 Type conversion
 ===============

-The driver automatically converts EdgeDB types to the corresponding JavaScript types and vice versa.
+The client automatically converts EdgeDB types to the corresponding JavaScript types and vice versa.

 The table below shows the correspondence between EdgeDB and JavaScript types.